Argonne-National-Laboratory/BCUS/README.md

 	`require 'OPENSTUDIO_ROOT_DIR\Ruby\openstudio.rb'`

-	where you replace OPENSTUDIO_ROOT_DIR with the root directory for your OpenStudio installation, e.g. something like "C:\openstudio-2.7.0"
+	where you replace OPENSTUDIO_ROOT_DIR with the root directory for your OpenStudio installation, e.g. something like "C:\openstudio-2.7.0".

 #### R Install

-You can obtain an R install from the Comprehensive R Archive Network (http://cran.r-project.org) but for higher performance, you may prefer to install Microsoft R Open with MKL extensions (https://mran.revolutionanalytics.com/download/)
+You can obtain an R install from the Comprehensive R Archive Network (http://cran.r-project.org), but for higher performance, you may prefer to install Microsoft R Open with MKL extensions (https://mran.revolutionanalytics.com/download/).

 #### BCUS Installation

-* Copy the BCUSCode directory to your location of choice and set the environmental variable "BCUSCODE" to that directory
+* Copy the BCUSCode directory to your location of choice and set the environmental variable "BCUSCODE" to that directory.
-* Add the same directory to your RUBYPATH
+* Add the same directory to your RUBYPATH.

     For example, on a Windows system where BCUSCode is in C:\BCUS\BCUSCode you would set the following: